ralscha/bread-compressor-cli/README.md

 ## Usage
-You can call the tool with npx.
+Call the tool with npx
 ```
 npx bread-compressor dist
 ```

-Or insert a script in package.json
+or insert a script in package.json
 ```
  "scripts": {
 	"compress": "bread-compressor dist"
   },
 ```
-and call it with npm
+and run it with npm
 ```
 npm run compress
 ```